-DRAFT Required Position Minimum Qualifications Responsibilities Ensure medical orders are being followed and carried out; Provide psychoeducation, including HIV, AIDS, TB, Hepatitis C, pregnancy, and other health education services; Coordinate medical treatment and referral for biomedical problems; Perform auxiliary testing based on medical orders; Consult with the program physician for guidance in medical matters concerning the well-being of a beneficiary; and Participate in staff meetings and treatment team meetings.
-Clinical Staff LCAS or LCAS-A shall be The Licensed Clinical Addictions Specialist licensed and in good standing with the NC Addictions Specialist Professional Practice Board.
-(LCAS) or Licensed Clinical Addictions Specialist-Associate (LCAS-A) is responsible for providing substance use focused and co- occurring assessment services, developing an ASAM Level of Care determination, and providing referral and coordination to appropriate substance use disorder treatment and recovery resources.
-In addition to the above, the LCAS or LCAS-A is responsible for the following: Develop individualized, person-centered service plan and its ongoing revisions in coordination with the beneficiary, and ensure its implementation; Begin discharge planning upon admission; Provide ongoing assessment and reassessment of the beneficiary based on their service plan and goals; Monitor signs and symptoms of alcohol and other drug intoxication and withdrawal, as well as the treatment and monitoring of those conditions; Provide individual therapy based on the beneficiary's individualized service plan; Provide crisis interventions, when clinically necessary; Arrange involvement of family members or significant others in the withdrawal management process, with consent;
+Ensure medical orders are being followed and carried out; Provide psychoeducation, including HIV, AIDS, TB, Hepatitis C, pregnancy, and other health education services; Coordinate medical treatment and referral for biomedical problems; Perform auxiliary testing based on medical orders; Consult with the program physician for guidance in medical matters concerning the well-being of the beneficiary; and Participate in staff meetings and treatment team meetings.
+Clinical Staff LCAS or LCAS-A shall be licensed and in good standing with the NC Addictions Specialist Professional Practice Board.
+The Licensed Clinical Addictions Specialist-Associate (LCAS-A) is responsible for providing substance use focused and cooccurring assessment services, development of an ASAM Level of Care determination and provide referral and coordination to substance use disorder treatment and recovery resources.
+In addition to the above, the LCAS or LCAS-A is responsible for the following: • Develop individualized, person-centered service plan and its ongoing revisions in coordination with the beneficiary and ensures its implementation; • Discharge planning shall begin upon admission; • Provide ongoing assessment and reassessment of the beneficiary based on their service plan and goals; • Monitor signs and symptoms of alcohol and other drug intoxication and withdrawal as well as the treatment and monitoring of those conditions; • Provide individual therapy based on the beneficiary's individualized, service plan; • Provide crisis interventions, when clinically necessary; • Arrange involvement of family members or significant others in the withdrawal management process, with consent; • Provide education to family members or significant others regarding withdrawal management process;

-Required Position Minimum Qualifications Responsibilities Required 1 osition William Quantications Responsibilities Provide education to family members or significant others regarding the withdrawal management process; Assist in accessing transportation services; Provide substance use, health, and community services education; Provide coordination and consultation with medical, clinical, familial, and ancillary relevant parties with beneficiary consent; Ensure linkage to the most clinically appropriate and effective services including arranging for psychological and psychiatric evaluations; Provide linkage and referrals for recovery services and supports; Provide linkage and coordination with care management or other care coordination; Inform the beneficiary about benefits, community resources, and services; Advocate for and assist the beneficiary in accessing benefits and services; Monitor and document the status of the beneficiary's progress and the effectiveness of the strategies and interventions outlined in the service plan; Maintain accurate service notes and documentation for all interventions provided; and Participate in staff meetings and treatment team meetings. ceam meenings.
+Assist in accessing transportation services; Provide substance use, health, and community services education; Provide coordination and consultation with medical, clinical, familial, and ancillary relevant parties with beneficiary consent; Ensure linkage to the most clinically necessary and effective services including arranging for psychological and psychiatric evaluations; Provide linkage and referrals for recovery services and supports; Provide linkage and coordination with care management or other care coordination; Inform the beneficiary about benefits, community resources, and services; Advocate for and assist the beneficiary in accessing benefits and services; Monitor and document the status of the beneficiary's progress and the effectiveness of the strategies and interventions outlined in the service plan; Maintain accurate service notes and documentation for all interventions provided; and Participate in staff meetings and treatment team meetings.